 Set in London’s iconic 1970s punk era, Disney’s latest live-action film Cruella tells the origin of 101 Dalmatians’ style-hungry villain Cruella de Vil.
-The star-studded cast includes Emma Stone as a talented young Cruella – known then as Estella – and British actress Emma Thompson, as fashion royalty Baroness von Hellman.
+Set to screen from 28 May 2021. the star-studded cast includes Emma Stone as a talented young Cruella – known then as Estella – and British actress Emma Thompson, as fashion royalty Baroness von Hellman.
 Paying tribute to punk’s ground-breaking fashion and music through Estella’s anarchic attitude, the film tips its hat to British fashion icons Vivienne Westwood and Alexander McQueen.

 From London’s best vintage shopping haunts to grand estates in Berkshire, locations across southern England provided the backdrop for director Craig Gillespie, who reveals an evocative glimpse into a definitive era of British style via the magic of Cruella.

 Originally founded in 1875, the modern-day Soho’s Liberty opened in 1924.
 Built using timbers from two 19th century battle ships, it features a striking Tudor-style exterior and has a reputation for offering shoppers luxury designs across six floors.
 Here, fashionistas can climb the winding staircases to find everything from jewellery and trendy labels to decadent homeware, as well as a range of hand-picked vintage designs for eco-conscious style icons.

 Those wanting to add further design inspiration to their London trip can visit South Kensington’s V&A, the world’s leading art and design museum.
 They can dream of taking in the world’s largest dress collection, which spans five centuries, and of spying the statement Dale Chihuly Rotunda Chandelier, part of a collection featuring more than 2.3 million objects.